Frequently Asked Questions – Nonimmigrant visas

 - Change your non-immigrant visa status while in the United States; or

 - Depart the United States and reenter on your student/exchange visitor visa.
 If you choose to enter the U.S. on a B-1/B-2 visa prior to commencing your student/exchange program you must depart the United States at the conclusion of your holiday and reenter on your student/exchange visa no earlier than 30 days prior to the start of your program.
 You may have a one-way ticket when entering with a valid visa.

 Q: How do I apply for an athletic/sports visa?

 A: Athletes usually travel on a P visa.
 If the company in the United States is paying you sponsorship fees, you must have a P visa.
 Alternatively, the B2 tourist visa or Visa Waiver Program allows participation in contests as amateurs or for prize money only

 Q: Does the United States have a working holiday visa program?

-A: On September 5, 2007, President Bush and Prime Minister Howard announced a new pilot work and travel program.
-The program allows American and Australian post-secondary students and recent graduates to work and travel in Australia or the United States for up to one year.
+A: Yes, the student work and travel program allows Australian and New Zealand post-secondary students and recent graduates (within 12 months of graduation) to work and travel in the United States for up to one year.

 Q: What is the difference between a work visa and an E-3 visa?